IOLVIVEK/HOL-ASPNETAzureWebSitesVS2012/HOL.md

 	_Publishing the web application_

-1. Once the publishing process finishes, your default brorser will open the published web site.
+1. Once the publishing process finishes, your default browser will open the published web site.

 	![Application published to Windows Azure](images/application-published-to-windows-azure.png?raw=true "Application published to Windows Azure")